tboldagh/FunRootAna/index.md

 # The functional container
 A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the Functional Vector wrappers.
-It is really a`std::vector` with extra methods.
+It is really a `std::vector` with extra methods.
-Among many functions it offers, this three are the most relevant:
+Among many functions it offers, three that are the most relevant:
 * `map` - that takes function defining the mapping operation i.e. can be as simple as taking attribute of an object or as complicated as ...
 * `filter` - that produces another container with potentially reduced set of elements
-* reduce - there is several methods in ths category, most commonly used in ROOT analysis are various `fill` operations that fill the histograms
+* reduce - there is several methods in ths category, most commonly used in ROOT analysis are various "fill" operations that fill the histograms

 To cut a bit of c++ clutter there is a macro `F` defined to streamline definition of in place functions (generic c++ lambdas taking one argument and returning a result).